anakiebn/Profiler/README.md

 I haven't done any data processing yet, but NLP is the great choice, a little bit of Stanford CoreNLP and Spring.ai will do the trick.

 In there, I can also automatically log into Facebook and LinkedIn and search our targets.
 But due to other priorities, I've stopped here.
 Wait for more updates.
-Should you choose to contribute, you know where to find me.

 ## Inspiration